 The Yamas and More

-To sign up for the gatherings please be in touch.
+To sign up for "Month By Month" please be in touch.
 Your monthly payment allows you to join any or all of the sessions.

-Sign up for my Newsletter if you'd like to stay up-to-date on times and dates.
+Sign up for my Newsletter if you'd like to stay up-to-date on class times and dates.

 "The Divine teaching as I call it, does not operate with relative honesty, relative goodness, or relative intelligence, it operates with absolute values." --Master Peter Deunov

 Togetherness is as natural a human need as the need for Solace.
 It is an aspect of nurturing, of strength, and prompts reflection of ourselves in humanity.
 To see ourselves and to see another is vital for us.
 Sangha (community) is an integral aspect of Yogic living.
-In a world that is rapidly fostering the experience of isolation, why do we feel it so profoundly, what is its impact, and what do we address to resolve this disconnect?
+In a world that is rapidly fostering the experience of isolation, this class looks at why we feel it so profoundly, and explores its impact, as well as what can we do to address and resolve this disconnect?
 Our spiritual wellbeing is critical to our sense of place, and our experience of belonging.